kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

 Are there any tests that were run/should be run to understand performance characteristics better and validate the declared limits?
 -->

+It could lead to RAM exhaustion if eviction mechanisms were to fail or the cache were configured to be too large.

 ### Troubleshooting